One Year Gone

 My partner in all things — living, loving, filmmaking, animal fostering and rearing, dreaming and creating— died just over a year ago.
 His name was Aaron, and I have periodically written updates about my progress through grief.
 Some I later made private, uncomfortable with baring that much of my soul to strangers and worse yet, acquaintances.
 I came very close to not publishing this one, because I didn’t want to feel this exposed anymore.
 It’s hard to go through this and then open yourself up to share the experience with others in a truthful way.
 Professionally, I told myself, I shouldn’t reveal so much: it will be read as weakness.
 I need to be hired to do things.
 I need to make money.
 I need to care for the four little lives that are now in my sole charge.

 And then I re-read this note, written the day after Aaron died.
 When, raw with the loss of the man I loved, I was perhaps more honest than I had ever been.
 On that day, I asked others to let down their guard, to be vulnerable, to love others and let themselves be known and loved, and to share with others their own truths.
 I asked them to do it to honor Aaron, the most loving soul I’ve ever known.
-And I realized that I can do no less.
+So I can do no less.

 A quick note for others who have lost loved ones and partners, who perhaps are not as far into it: we are all different, all on our own journey, and this has been mine.
 Yours will be different.

 So here goes.

 Aaron died on April 28, 2016, at 8:58 in the morning, after a three and a half month battle with cancer.
 The person I had been for 40 years ceased to exist in that moment.
 I didn’t know it then, but I had been permanently changed by the deepest sorrow imaginable.